-- Consistent with requirements of the Stewardship Incentives Program, to improve the health and vigor of the forest and enhance its productivity. - Follow principles of sustained yield forestry and multiple use management, giving particular attention to production of forest products and enhancement of wildlife habitat. - 3.
+- 1. Consistent with requirements of the Stewardship Incentives Program, to improve the health and vigor of the forest and enhance its productivity. - 2.
+Follow principles of sustained yield forestry and multiple use management, giving particular attention to production of forest products and enhancement of wildlife habitat. - 3.
 Preserve the aesthetic qualities of the property. - 4.
 Protect the soil and water resources of the property.

-AREA: The property contains 11.7 acres, of which 7.7 acres may be considered forested:
+AREA: The property contains 3.1 acres, all of which may be considered forested:

-Forest 7.7 acres Ponderosa pine small sawlogs, medium stocking
+Forest 1.1 acres Ponderosa pine small sawlogs, light stocking 1.0 acres Ponderosa pine large poles with associated Douglas-fir, medium stocking 2.1 acres

-Meadow 3.0 acres

-House 1.0 acre

-11.7 acres Stewardship Incentives
+House 1.0 acre 3.1 acres Stewardship Incentives

-PROPERTY LOCATION: The property is located on the north side of Sugarloaf Road, 4.9 miles west of the CO-119 intersection.
+PROPERTY LOCATION: The property is located at the end of Sandy Drive, about 0.3 miles from Kelly Road West.